Bless Me, Ultima: John Jay High School (Hopewell Junction, New York)

-Norwood School District (Grand Junction, Colorado)
+Norwood School District (Norwood, Colorado)

 In early 2005, Superintendent Bob Conder of the Norwood School District had banned Bless Me, Ultima in Norwood High School after a group of parents objected to the profanity and other themes the book contains; he himself had not read it but did enough reading to make the decision on the basis of the themes presented.
 Copies were removed from Lisa Doyle's English class after she had used them while telling parents Conder had approved of its usage; Conder had Doyle apologize to the parents for the themes the book contains as well as lying about the status of Conder's approval.
 At least twenty-four of the books were given to the group who destroyed the copies.
 Conder still approved the presence of copies available in the school library, but in hindsight wished to have donated the book.

 In protest of the decision, on February 5, 2005, students formed a sit-in while reading passages from the center of the school gymnasium.
-They had shirts with handwritten designs of Bless Me, Ultima; however, only eight of the twenty students had heard or read of the book.
+They had shirts with handwritten designs of Bless Me, Ultima; however, only eight of the twenty students had heard of or read the book.
 Despite staying with his decision to keep the book banned, he acknowledged and respected the decision of the students to make a vocal protest.
 He told the students his choice was made in order to protect them while a student, Serena Campbell, responded by stating “If we’re sheltered all our lives, what are we going to do when we get to college?
 If I’m not exposed now, how am I going to get by in life?”.
 Conder ended the protest at midday by telling the students that he plans to stand with the decision of what a new a curriculum review committee, that will have two representatives from each grade alongside parents.
 Moreover, he planned to apologize to Doyle.